 - 1.1 Neighbourhood Development Plans (NDPs) are a new type of planning policy document, prepared by parish councils and some other bodies to guide new development within a defined area, such as a parish.
 They are used alongside local authority (here, Herefordshire Council) and national planning policy documents, to help determine planning applications.
 NDPs are powerful tools and present significant opportunities for local people to have a real say in how, and where, development should happen within their local area. - 1.2 An NDP can cover a range of planning related issues, or just have one, single policy.
-This document has been prepared taking into account the responses to the Issues and Options consultation in January 2018.
-The First Draft Plan includes emerging draft planning policies and proposed preferred options for site allocations for new housing. - 1.3 It is important to remember that NDPs cannot be prepared in isolation.
+This document has been prepared taking into account: - The launch event held at the village hall in July 2017, - the responses to the Issues and Options consultation in January 2018, - the responses to the First Draft Plan's draft planning policies and proposed preferred options for site allocations for new housing in early 2019, - the responses to the Regulation 14 public consultation in summer 2019, - the responses to the Regulation 16 public consultation in Autumn 2019, - modifications requested by the examiner in March 2020. - 1.3 It is important to remember that NDPs cannot be prepared in isolation.
 They have to be in general conformity with local strategic planning policies.
-These are currently the strategic policies in Herefordshire's adopted Local Plan Core Strategy 1. - 1.4 NDPs are also required to have regard to national planning policy as set out in the National Planning Policy Framework (NPPF)2, Planning Practice Guidance (PPG)3 and other guidance. - 1.5 All NDP planning policies and proposals have to be underpinned by a clear and robust evidence base of local opinion and technical resources, and overall the Plan has to meet a set of "basic conditions" set out in national guidance. - 1.6 Preparing an NDP is a complex and lengthy process see Figure 1.
+These are currently the strategic policies in Herefordshire's adopted Local Plan Core Strategy 1. - 1.4 NDPs are also required to have regard to national planning policy as set out in the National Planning Policy Framework (NPPF)2, Planning Practice Guidance (PPG)3 and other guidance. - 1.5 All NDP planning policies and proposals have to be underpinned by a clear and robust evidence base of local opinion and technical resources, and overall the Plan has to meet a set of "basic conditions" set out in national guidance.